anissen/cosy/wishlist.md

 - [ ] Better error position reporting with character from-to indexes
 - [ ] A target that outputs code + documentation as markdown
 - [x] `for 0..10` syntax, instead of `for _i in 0..10`
-- [ ] Make a `strict` mode that requires specifying type information for function parameters and return values
+- [ ] Make a `strict` mode that requires specifying type information for function parameters and return values.
+It also requires functions to only access argument variables and local variables and non-mutable variables of outer scopes.
+I.e. it is not allowed to access mutable outer variables.
 - [x] Rename files from `.lox` to `.cosy`
 - [x] Change `fun` to `fn`
 - [x] Change `"` to `'`